oVirt/ovirt-site/source/release/4.4.3/index.md

 ---
 title: oVirt 4.4.3 Release Notes
 category: documentation
-authors: sandrobonazzola lveyde
+authors: lveyde sandrobonazzola
 toc: true
 page_classes: releases
 ---

 # oVirt 4.4.3 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.3 Sixth Release Candidate as of October 22, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.3 Seventh Release Candidate as of October 29, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.